n8henrie/jupyter-black/README.md

     - Ensure config is overridden in unsurprising ways
     - Ensure other config options are properly passed to `black`
     - Ensure that `pyproject.toml` is searched for properly
-- [x] Write tests for jupyter lab, currently only tested for notebook
-    - [x] I think the fixture could easily be modularized to also work for `lab`, but haven't done the work yet

 ## Contributing